The Sacred Measure of 432,000 ⁓ Part 3: The Sexagesimal Measure of the 360° Circle

 19 See: 'The Unifying Language' [2003], 'Revisiting the Measure of the Yugas' [2011], 'Revisiting the Measure of the Yugas, continued' [2011], and 'Correcting the Ongoing Misperceptions of the Kali Yuga' [2014].

 20 The sacred number 108 is the product of 9 and 12 – two central measures of the Vedic Yajna (which Thea has called the Gnostic Circle).
-The sum of these number is 21 or “thrice seven” (3 x 7) – a number that is frequently mentioned in the Rig Veda [The New Way, Vols.
+The sum of these numbers is 21 or “thrice seven” (3 x 7) – a number that is frequently mentioned in the Rig Veda [The New Way, Vols.
 1&2, pp. 401-02].

 21 The sum of 93,312,000 can also be expressed in terms of the full sexagesimal measure of the 360° circle: 1,296,000 x 72 = 93,312,000.
 Each degree of the 360° Precessional Cycle equals 72 years consisting of 1,296,000ʺ each.
 In other words, one degree of the Great Year is equivalent to 93,312,000 seconds of degrees of arc (72 years x 360° x 60′ x 60ʺ), a figure which happens to mirror the measure of the Earth’s orbital radius around the Sun (the AU), in miles.

 22 Here are a few of the instances of the sacred number of 432,000 in relation to ages and ancient mythology noted by Joseph Campbell: "The number [432,000] appears in Mesopotamian mythology marking the end of an age (the Deluge), in Hindu mythology marking the length of an age (the Kali Yuga), in Norse mythology at the end of an age (the number of warriors from Valhalla who come forth to fight at the end of the world) [Poetica Edda], and even in the New Testament at the end of the age (the measurements of the heavenly Jerusalem descending to earth)." – Practical Campbell: Original Campbell, pp. 6-8.
 He also wrote: “[It] is reasonably certain that it was in Sumer, c.
-3500-2500 B.C., that the figure 25,920 divided by 60 equals 432 first became associated with the order of a universe, which in the Neolityic period had been revered as the body of a goddess….” [“The Mystery Number of the Goddess”, The Mythic Dimension, p.
+3500-2500 B.C., that the figure 25,920 divided by 60 equals 432 first became associated with the order of a universe, which in the Neolithic period had been revered as the body of a goddess….” [“The Mystery Number of the Goddess”, The Mythic Dimension, p.
 131].
 As discussed by Thea in The Gnostic Circle [p.
 63], the sacred numbers of 4-3-2 are also found in the mythology/riddle of the Sphynx of Thebes.

 23 See my post “Revisiting the Measure of the Yugas”.